Overtime (sports): College, high school, and Canadian football

+Record and notable overtime games

 On two occasions, just two plays were required to determine an overtime winner in an NCAA football game: on 26 September 2002, when Louisville defeated Florida State 26–20 and on 27 September 2003, when Georgia Tech defeated Vanderbilt 24–17.

 It is possible for a college game to end after a single play in overtime if the team on defense secures a turnover and returns it for a touchdown: on 9 September 2005, Ohio defeated Pittsburgh 16–10 on an 85-yard interception return by Dion Byrum on the third play of overtime.
 It is also possible for the defense to get a safety on the first play of overtime (which would also end the game), but this would require the offense to lose 75 yards on the play, which is extremely unlikely (such a scenario is attested in regular play from scrimmage in college football but never in an overtime period).

-As of 2016, the Tennessee Volunteers have competed in the most overtime college football games, totalling 19.
+As of the beginning of the 2024 season, the Tennessee Volunteers have competed in the most overtime college football games, going 15–8 across the 23 games.

-The college game with the most overtime periods was on 23 October 2021, when Illinois defeated Penn State 20–18 in nonuple overtime.
-Prior to that, five games had been decided in septuple overtime: Arkansas vs. Ole Miss in 2001, Arkansas vs. Kentucky in 2003, North Texas vs. FIU in 2006, Western Michigan vs. Buffalo in 2017, and LSU vs. Texas A&M in 2018, the latter of which was the impetus for the 2019 rule change which mandated two-point conversion attempts after a set number of overtime periods.
+The college game with the most overtime periods was on 23 October 2021, when Illinois defeated Penn State, 20–18, in nine overtime periods.
+Prior to that, five games had been decided in seven overtime periods: Arkansas vs. Ole Miss in 2001, Arkansas vs. Kentucky in 2003, North Texas vs. FIU in 2006, Western Michigan vs. Buffalo in 2017, and LSU vs. Texas A&M in 2018, the latter of which was the impetus for the 2019 rule change which mandated two-point conversion attempts after a set number of overtime periods.
+In 2024, Georgia defeated Georgia Tech 44–42 in eight overtime periods, the second-longest NCAA game up to that point.

+The most overtimes required to decide a bowl game in Football Bowl Subdivision (FBS) history is six, which occurred in the 2024 GameAbove Sports Bowl.